emusenule/alx-system_engineering-devops/0x00-shell_basics/README.md

 0-current_working_directory
-	This command prints the current working directory
+	This command prints the current working directoryo

+1-listit
+	It displays the content of the directory